sbcshop/EnkPi_2.9_Software/README.md

     <img src= "https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/images/img1.jpg" />
     <img src= "https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/images/img2.jpg" />

-   - Write simple Python code and click on the green run button to make your script run on EnkPi.
+   - Write simple onboard blink Python code or [Download Led blink code](https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/examples/onboard_ledBlink.py), then click on the green run button to make your script run on EnkPi.
      <img src= "https://github.com/sbcshop/EnkPi_2.9_Software/blob/main/images/img3.jpg" />
+    Now that we've reached this point, you're executing your script through Thonny IDE, so if you unplug Pico, it will stop running.
+To run your script without using an IDE, simply power up EnkPi and it should run your script, go to step 3.

+### 3. How to shift your script on Pico W of EnkPi

+Various sample codes provided in examples folder which you can try out.
 Now you are ready to try out your own codes, **_Happy Coding!_**

 ## Related Projects